resslerruntime1983/feri-extension/README.md

 For Firefox, install via the `Feri` page on the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/feri/) site.

+Unofficially, `Feri` also works well on Brave, Opera, and in theory, all Chromium based browsers.

 ## Usage

 Visit the [usage guide](docs/usage.md#usage) for more info.